RosenholtzLab/COCOPeriph/README.md

 List of Notebooks:
 - SewMongrelExperiment.ipynb  Use this to create pseudofoveated images by 'sewing' image transforms at increasing eccentricities together.
 This notebook specifically creates the pseudofoveated images used in the human and machine psychophysics experiments.
 You can re-create these pseudofoveated images with this notebook OR you can download pre-generated ones (here)[https://data.csail.mit.edu/coco_periph/]
 - CombineHumanData.ipynb Use this to analyize raw human experiment data (download data from (here)[https://data.csail.mit.edu/coco_periph/]
 - CompareHumanMachinePsychophysics.ipynb Use this to compare data from machine psychophysics to human psychcophysics to creates figures from paper.
-Contact Authors for access to raw data
--
+- Get AP Vals.ipynb Use this to get and evalution results from pkl files.

+Model Nomenclature for Train/Finetuned RCNN Models:
+-1: Baseline
+-2: Trained from Scratch on all eccentricities images from COCO-Periph training set
+0: Baseline Model Fine-tuned on 0 degree eccenricity (original) images from original MS-COCO training set (control condition for fine-tuning)
+5:  Baseline Model Fine-tuned on 5 degree eccentricity images from COCO-Periph training set
+10:  Baseline Model Fine-tuned on 10 degree eccentricity images from COCO-Periph training set
+15:  Baseline Model Fine-tuned on 15 degree eccentricity images from COCO-Periph training set
+20:  Baseline Model Fine-tuned on 20 degree eccentricity images from COCO-Periph training set
+100: Baseline Model Fine-turned on all eccentricities images from COCO-Periph training set